Do you want a cookie?

 The anthers of the pole mint clearly protrude from the flower.
 Image: H. Zell, CC BY-SA 3.0 via wikimedia commons

-Horse mint (Mentha longifolia)
+Horse Mint (Mentha Longifolia)

 Horse mint, also known as forest mint, is found in temperate zones in Europe, Asia and Africa.
 In Germany, it is mostly found at higher altitudes such as the low mountain ranges and in lower Alpine regions.
-On average, the herb reaches a height of around 50 cm; under particularly favorable conditions, horse mint can grow up to 130 cm.
+On average, the herb reaches a height of around 50 cm/19.7 in; under particularly favorable conditions, horse mint can grow up to 130 cm/51.2 in.
 Like all mints, it likes nitrogen-rich and moist locations, for example the edges of rivers or farmland.
 As its botanical name suggests, Mentha longifolia has long, hairy leaves.
 The flowers appear as multi-flowered false whorls which, like spearmint, form false spikes.
 These bloom from pink to purple from July to September.
 Horse mint is also edible in small quantities, but tastes unpleasantly camphoraceous to many due to the essential oil piperitone.

 Horse mint